datacarpentry/datacarpentry.github.io/pages/self-organized-workshops.md

 - A self-organized workshop must be requested by a certified Data Carpentry instructor, who will serve as the lead instructor.
 - The lead instructor is responsible for the proper training and mentoring of co-instructors.
-- The lead instructor is responsible for the logistics of the workshop, including registration.
+- The lead instructor/host is responsible for the logistics of the workshop, including registration.
 - A self-organized workshop request must be submitted at least 4 weeks before the workshop.
 - The workshop fee is $500/workshop or $25/participant (whichever you prefer), or a fee waiver must be requested
 - The workshop curriculum must meet the [requirements for a Data Carpentry workshop](/workshops/).
 Any planned curriculum components that are not currently among our official lessons must be submitted for review and approval at the time the workshop is requested.
-- The lead instructor is responsible for distributing assessment surveys, and for fulfilling workshop reporting requirements to the Data Carpentry Program Coordinator [admin@datacarpenty.org](mailto:admin@datacarpentry.org), including reporting the number of participants.
+- The lead instructor/host is responsible for distributing surveys, and for fulfilling workshop reporting requirements to the Data Carpentry Program Coordinator [admin@datacarpenty.org](mailto:admin@datacarpentry.org), including reporting the number of participants.